 - No more scruffy handwriting you’ll be able to see exactly what’s entered.

-- A required field means the engineer must enter details so nothing is missed.
+- Mandatory fields mean the engineer must enter details so nothing is missed.

 Has COVID-19 changed the rules for CP12 Certificates?